“I wish to be a YouTuber”

 6 years old, Salford

-Planning Isla's wish and birthday party gave her whole family something positive to look forward to, and to distract them, while they waited for her to recover from treatment.
-Her story features in our World Wish Day campaign because it encapsulates the power of hope that a wish creates.
+Planning Isla's wish and birthday party gave her whole family something positive to look forward to, and to distract them from their worries, while they waited for her to recover from treatment.
+Her story featured in our World Wish Day campaign because it encapsulates the power of hope that a wish creates.

 Pacing the hospital corridors, Jill wondered what she could do to pass the time while her daughter Isla was having surgery.